 It began after Oakes arrived at work.
 He opened a trap door covering a grave and descended into the grave.
 Shortly after his descent, the sexton’s daughter went to look for him and found Oakes insensible at the bottom of the grave.
 She screamed for help and her screams drew numerous bystanders.
 In addition, Oakes’s condition was passed to police constables who hastened to the spot, removed the trap door, and discovered Oakes lying on his back apparently dead.
 They called for a ladder to remove Oakes from the grave.
 Continue reading →

 Parisian fortune-tellers were plentiful in eighteenth century France, and many fortune seekers visited them during the French Revolution hoping to learn if they would keep their head or not.
 One man wrote that when he visited the Pont Neuf, fortune-tellers regular used a deck of cards to predict a person’s future.
 However, a deck of card was not the only way a person discovered his or her future.
-Some fortune-tellers used a long pipe and placed one end in the ear of the fortune seeker and the other end near the fortune-teller’s mouth.
+Some fortune-tellers used a long pipe which had one end placed on the ear of the fortune seeker and the other end near the fortune-teller’s mouth.
 The fortune-teller then explained in a quiet voice the fortune seeker’s “futurity … [and promised] lavish wealth and prosperity at the moderate price of deux sous.”
-Fortunes could also be obtained by the fortune-teller reading the dregs of a person’s coffee cup.
+In addition, fortunes could also be obtained by a fortune-teller reading the dregs of a person’s coffee cup.

-Yet, perhaps, what was more interesting than fortune-tellers using cards, pipes, or coffee dregs to predict the future, was how the fortune-tellers were able to accomplish it.
-Their abilities and success caused more than one curious person to investigate the field of fortune-telling closely.
-It also resulted in three stories about Parisian fortune-tellers in the eighteenth century.
+Perhaps, what was more interesting than fortune-tellers using cards, pipes, or coffee dregs to predict the future, was how the fortune-tellers were able to accomplish it.
+Their abilities and success caused more than one curious person to investigate the field of fortune-telling.
+It also resulted in three stories about Parisian fortune-tellers in the eighteenth century and how they operated.
 Continue reading →

 Louis-Marie Prudhomme, was born in Lyon in 1752.
 His first job was as a librarian.
 He then moved to Meaux, where he worked as a book binder.
-In 1787, he moved to Paris, and it was there he wrote lampoons.
-Among the lampoons attributed to him was the three-volume Résumé général, ou Extrait des cahiers de pouvoirs, instructions, demandes ou doléances remis par divers bailliages, sénéchaussées et pays d’État du royaume, which was written in conjunction with Jean-Jacques Rousseau and François-Silvain Laurent de Mezières and seized by police.
+In 1787, he moved to Paris, and it was there he began writing lampoons.
+Among the lampoons attributed to him was the three-volume Résumé général, ou Extrait des cahiers de pouvoirs, instructions, demandes ou doléances remis par divers bailliages, sénéchaussées et pays d’État du royaume.
+It was written in conjunction with Jean-Jacques Rousseau and François-Silvain Laurent de Mezières and seized by police.

 Prudhomme gave up lampooning when a patriotic journalist and pamphleteer, Antoine Tournon, encouraged him to write a pamphlet about the attack on the Bastille.
 Prudhomme’s pamphlet proved to be a huge success: It had lively writing, numerous etchings, and sold out even after its fifth edition.
 Because of the pamphlet’s popularity, Tournon convinced Prudhomme to join him and write a weekly newspaper.